wormhole-foundation/wormhole-docs/learn/security.md

 Guardians Monitor:

-- Block Production & Consensus of each blockchain.
-If a blockchain's consensus is violated it will be disconnected from the network until the Guardians resolve the issue.
+- Block Production & Consensus of each blockchain - if a blockchain's consensus is violated it will be disconnected from the network until the Guardians resolve the issue
-- Smart Contract level data.
-Via processes like the Governor, Guardians constantly monitor the circulating supply and token movements across all supported blockchains.
+- Smart Contract level data - via processes like the Governor, Guardians constantly monitor the circulating supply and token movements across all supported blockchains
-- Guardian Level activity.
-The Guardian Network functions as an autonomous decentralized computing network, complete with its blockchain (**[Gateway](#){target=\_blank}**).
+- Guardian Level activity - the Guardian Network functions as an autonomous decentralized computing network, complete with its blockchain (**[Gateway](#){target=\_blank}**)

 ## Gateway & Asset Layer Protections